Energinet-DataHub/geh-core/source/FunctionApp/documents/documentation.md

 }
 ```

-`ClaimsPrincipal` can not be accessed through `IClaimsPrincipalAccessor`
+`ClaimsPrincipal` can now be accessed through `IClaimsPrincipalAccessor`